| openid-connect-key-binding | June 2026 | |

 +----------+ +------+ | |-- Authentication Request ----->| | | RP | (1) bound_key & dpop_jkt | OP | | (device | | | | client) |<-- Authentication Response ----| | | | (2) device_code, user_code | | | | & Verification URI | | | | | | | | [polling] | | | |-- Token Request -------------->| | | | (3) DPoP header w/ c_s256 | | | | c_s256 = SHA256(device_code) | | | | | | | |<-- Token Response -------------| | | | (4) cnf claim containing | | | | the public key in ID Token | | +----------+ +------+¶

-If the token request was successful, the OP MUST return an ID Token containing the cnf claim as defined in [RFC7800] set to the jwk of the user's public key and with typ set to dpop+id_token in the ID Token's protected header.¶
+If the token request was successful, the OP MUST return an ID Token containing the cnf claim as defined in [RFC7800] set to the jwk of the End-User's public key and with typ set to dpop+id_token in the ID Token's protected header.¶

 Non-normative example of the ID Token payload:¶